Marlowe Theatre: Building

 The Marlowe's 1,200 seat auditorium has balconies, a flytower and orchestra pit.
 The complex also includes a separate 150 seat performance space; hospitality outlets; rehearsal and backstage facilities, and a three level foyer.

 When built, the landmark, pointed flytower was the city centre's second tallest structure, after Canterbury Cathedral.
 It is faced in a stainless steel mesh in front of aluminium panels.
 The secondary chamber is raised above entrance level and differentiated by oxidised copper cladding.

 The distinctive, colonnade facade comprises individual six tonne, polished, reconstituted stone columns, some incorporating concealed downpipes, and a precast concrete soffit.

 Activities

 Regular visiting companies include Projekt Europa; Glyndebourne Opera; Matthew Bourne; The Philharmonia Orchestra, and The Royal Shakespeare Company.

 The venue has hosted John Surman and his LP Morning Glory was recorded in the first theatre in 1973.
 Other performers have included Elvis Costello, Van Morrison, Ray Davies, Suzanne Vega, Kate Rusby, Richard Thompson, José González, Don McLean, and Fairport Convention.

 In 2014, it was announced the Marlowe would become a producing house, focussed on new writing, supported by a £23,000 grant from Arts Council England.

 The Marlowe Youth Theatre

 The Marlowe runs theatre workshops for young people at a 12th century, former priests hospital in nearby Stour Street.

 Pantomime

 The Marlowe's pantomimes have featured Dave Lee, Natalie Imbruglia, Martine McCutcheon, Danniella Westbrook, Shaun Williamson, Daniel MacPherson, Lewis Collins, Emma Barton, Adrian Edmondson, John Thompson, John Partridge, Toyah Willcox, Samantha Womack, Rita Simons and Gareth Gates.
+The Marlowe's resident dame, Ben Roddy, has won the award for Best Dame at the Pantomime Awards twice, once in 2018 and again in 2024.